MinoEng/FROST-Server-OGC-Demo/README.md

 # FROST OGC Demo Server
 This is a fully functional FROST server with a Postgres database which was set up to test and compare OGC compliance within various realtime products.
+It features a realtime user interface that can be used to post data to the FROST server and to see updates using MQTT.

 ## Requirements
 * Docker